-In 1982 I was elected to the Florida State House of Representatives and the Florida Senate in 1986, becoming the first Hispanic woman to serve in either body.
-In the state legislature I authored the Florida Prepaid College Plan, which is now the largest pre paid college tuition program in the nation.
+In 1982, I was elected to the Florida State House of Representatives and the Florida Senate in 1986, becoming the first Hispanic woman to serve in either body.
+In the state legislature, I sponsored the legislation for the Florida Pre Paid College Program, which is now the largest pre-paid college tuition program in the nation.
 More than one million Florida families have used this program to send their children to college.

 I was elected to the U.S. House of Representatives in 1989-- the first Hispanic woman to serve in Congress--following a special election to fill the seat held by the late Claude Pepper.
-I have been strongly returned to Congress since, winning 60% of the vote in 2012.
+I have been strongly returned to Congress since, running unopposed in 2014.

-To this day, I remain committed to improving the lives of my constituents and our beautiful South Florida community.
-As the economy remains a pressing issue, I support reducing taxes and cutting back unnecessary government spending.
+I remain committed to improving the lives of my constituents and our beautiful South Florida community.
+As the economy remains a pressing issue for so many of South Florida’s families, I support reducing taxes and cutting unnecessary government spending.
 I also support plans to balance the federal budget and increase tax incentives for small businesses and middle class families.
 South Florida has also felt the devastating effects of the housing crisis.
 I have fought to end predatory lending practices by mortgage companies and extend the first time homebuyers tax credit.

 Given my background in education, I have worked to strengthen the Head Start program.
 I have also supported legislation to increase the availability to student financial aid and revise the cumbersome and complicated Federal Application for Student Aid (FAFSA) process.